beck03076/monee/README.md

 Following TDD practice, designed with few useful patterns, styled with rubocop style guide, documented with yard convention, lines of code analysis, 100% tests coverage and properly error handled rubygem project could be very useful to assess one's knowledge in build rubygems.

+## How to release the gem on rubygems.org

+1. Commit all your code and push to github

+2. git push with upstream flag, I did this,

+        git push --set-upstream monee master:master

+3. Remove these lines from monee.gemspec,

+          if spec.respond_to?(:metadata)
+            spec.metadata['allowed_push_host'] = ""
+          else
+            raise ""
+          end

+4. Run this rake task from your gem path

+        $ bundle exec rake release

 ## Installation

 Add this line to your application's Gemfile: